Soulphur0/ElytraAeronautics/README.md

 ![unlimitedclouds](postResources/layers.GIF)

-As previously mentioned each layer can be configured individually, or all of them at once, giving to the player full access to the additional cloud functionality of the mod.
+As previously mentioned you can either configure each layer individually, or all of them at once, providing full access to the additional cloud functionality of the mod.

 ![cloudconfigscreen](https://media.discordapp.net/attachments/754495868861677628/927180129971601448/unknown.png?width=1290&height=701)